MobolanleAdebesin/component-library/README.md

 ## Accessing the Library

-In the terminal, use the command npm i Component-Library-Mobolanle-Adebesin.
+In the terminal, use the command: npm i component-library-adebesin.
 The components can be previewed [here](https://agitated-austin-92807a.netlify.com/?path=/story/button--primary)

 ## About the Project